bregman-arie/devops-exercises/topics/terraform/exercises/terraform_local_provider/exercise.md

 ```
 3. Run `terraform init`.
 What did it do?
 4. Run `terraform plan`.
 What Terraform is going to perform?
-5. Finally, run 'terraform apply' and verify the file was created
+5. Finally, run `terraform apply` and verify the file was created

 ## Solution